Menu

 Home of the National Construction Equipment Museum

-Warner & Swasey, wayne, western wheelED scraper, white, WILFORD, WINSLOW, wonder
+Warner & Swasey, wayne, western wheelED scraper, white, WILFORD, WINSLOW

 • 1956 Warner & Swasey M2460 Gradall hydraulic excavator.
 The boom telescopes in and out, and the bucket can rotate 360 degrees.